 How to declutter a garage overwhelmed with stuff: 10 expert tips

-If you’re wondering how to declutter a garage, these simple tips from organization and decluttering experts will help to break the process down
+If you’re wondering how to declutter a garage, these simple tips from organisation and decluttering experts will help to break the process down

-Decluttering and organizing a garage can be one of the trickiest home organization tasks there is, because of how much *stuff* we often tend to store in them.
-But to help make what can feel like a mammoth task feel easier we’ve compiled some top decluttering tips from professional experts.
+Decluttering and organising a garage can be one of the trickiest home organisation tasks there is, because of how much *stuff* we often tend to store in them.
+But to help make what can feel like a mammoth task feel easier, we’ve compiled some top decluttering tips from professional experts.

-How to declutter a garage: 10 organizing ideas
+How to declutter a garage: 10 organising ideas

 Whether you're decluttering a kitchen, decluttering a bathroom, or learning how to declutter a garage, it's important to bear in mind that often, a lot of the things we hoard in them – whether it's the debris of hobbies gone by, paperwork, or miscellaneous items such as Christmas decorations – they're usually not all that necessary to hang on to.